Nicotine And Depression: Can Smoking Affect My Mental Health?

 Depression is a mental illness and is treated as such by mental health professionals.
 People can learn to use techniques to address this condition and its most common symptoms effectively and safely.
 A combination of therapy and medication has a greater rate of efficacy in addressing depression and can produce more reliable results.

 Coping techniques are often one of the first steps established when treating depression.
 Coping techniques are used to develop safe and healthy responses to MDD symptoms, and they are also used to identify how to respond to the craving for nicotine.
-Breathing exercises can be useful in both situations, as breathing can help ground you and connect you to your body to lessen dissociation anxiety.
-These exercises can also help manage the anxiety and shaking that can be caused by withdrawal.

 Physical activity is another common coping tool used to manage both depression and nicotine withdrawals.
 Physical activity has been proven to help symptoms of MDD, and getting active can help replace the urge to smoke a cigarette or dip into a tin of tobacco.
 From developing a yoga practice to taking a walk in the park, physical activity is enormously valuable to mental and physical health.

-Mental health benefits to smoking cessation
+Mental health benefits when you quit smoking

 Over time, eliminating nicotine can actually lead to improvements in mental health.
-Though the substance may initially boost mood, as discussed above, can rapidly lead to additional mental health symptoms and further compound issues common to MDD.
+Though the substance may initially boost mood, as discussed above, it can rapidly lead to additional mental health symptoms and further compound issues common to MDD.
 Quitting smoking can result in positive physical health outcomes, which may further improve mental health challenges.

-Discontinuing nicotine use can improve health in two important ways: increasing one’s feeling of self-control, and improving one’s sense of well-being.
-Smoking creates feelings of calm or euphoria but may do so at the expense of feeling in control of yourself and your faculties and feeling as though you are healthy and well.
+Discontinuing nicotine use can improve health in two important ways: increasing one’s feeling of self-control and improving one’s sense of well-being.
+Smoking creates feelings of calm or euphoria, but may do so at the expense of feeling in control of yourself and your faculties, and feeling as though you are healthy and well.

-Therapy can help
+How therapy can help

 If you find yourself in need of help managing your depression symptoms or eliminating nicotine use, consider reaching out to a mental health professional like those found on BetterHelp.
 A mental health professional can help you develop the coping tools and mechanisms required to manage your symptoms and quit smoking.